What is the Internet doing to my brain and what can I do about it?

 I finally finished Deep Work and it has been a stimulating journey.

-The final take ways are that we can change but we need to realize that the digital world that we live is changing us and we need to be aware.
-I would not trade the 6000 books in my Logos study system or the 1000 on my kindle account that I read on an Ipad.
+We need to realize that the digital world that we live in is changing us.
+I will not stop using the 6000 books in my Logos Bible Study System or the 1000 on my kindle account that I read on an Ipad.
 However, I need to plan times of focused reflection so I can best solve the challenges that I face each day.

 1. Bob, thanks for these helpful points as we live in an increasingly distracting environment.
 It is easy to loose focus on what is really important as we allow the world’s clutter to fill our time and our brains.